limshoonkit/WFGY/Avatar/eval/README.md

 3. language-specific drift
 4. unclear support boundaries

-That is why multilingual status belongs in eval rather than only in product copy.
+That is why multilingual status belongs in Eval rather than only in product copy.

 It is part of branch honesty, not just capability branding.